 Fire Safety Inspectors will follow the latest government COVID-19 guidance.

-- For further guidance from the National Fire Chief's Council, please see their Advice to Businesses (.pdf, 13 pages, 518kb).
+- For further guidance from the National Fire Chief's Council, please see their COVID advice page

 - For further guidance from the Health and Safety Executive, please see their advice on working safely during COVID-19.